Key Takeaways

 What's the minimum viable handbook for a small business?

 At minimum: (1) at-will employment statement with signed acknowledgment, (2) anti-harassment and discrimination policy with a complaint procedure, (3) equal employment opportunity statement, and (4) basic leave and conduct policies.
 Even this minimal handbook should be reviewed by an attorney to ensure compliance with current Oklahoma and federal law.
-As your business grows, you'll want to add policies addressing FMLA, ADA accommodations, social media use, remote work, drug testing, and other issues that become more relevant with scale.
-The cost of creating a solid handbook is a fraction of what you'll spend defending a single employment lawsuit that a good handbook could have prevented.
+As your business grows, you'll want to add policies addressing the Family and Medical Leave Act, disability accommodations, social media use, remote work, drug testing, and other issues that become more relevant with scale.

 Need a Handbook Review?

-A good handbook is an investment in avoiding litigation.
+A good handbook is an investment in reducing avoidable disputes.
 We help Oklahoma businesses create and review employee handbooks that protect their interests while complying with state and federal law.